genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-samples-spreadsheet.md

 * Select the entity to which your data will be linked.
 For example, when uploading a transcriptomics file with gene expression measurements for each sample, link the data to the relevant samples.
 Specify the ID column from the Samples (or Library, Preparation) tab that will be used to match the samples (or libraries, preparations) in the uploaded file.

 !!! note
-    You need to have sample information (metadata) uploaded in the **Samples** tab to enable data import.
-If no libraries or preparations are associated with the study, **Sample** will be the only available option.
+    You need to have Samples information (metadata) uploaded in the **Samples** tab to enable data import.
+If no libraries or preparations are associated with the study, **Samples** will be the only available option.

-* **Libraries and Preparations**: Libraries and preparations are connected to the samples via the **SampleSource ID** column.
+* **Libraries and Preparations**: Libraries and preparations are connected to the samples via the **Sample Source ID** column.
 Ensure this column is included in all relevant files to maintain the linkage between sample metadata, libraries, and preparations.

 * **Number of Feature Attributes**: If your file includes more than one column describing features, specify the number of such columns.
 You can find more details on this in the format description page.
 Defining the correct number of feature attributes is essential to avoid upload issues.